 Night flight, operation over people and cars, changes to Part 107 license

 In addition to the Remote ID rules above, the FAA is also publishing new rules for flights at night, flight over top of people and/or cars, and changes to the Part 107 licensing requirements.
-Stay tuned for more information, we’re creating an article with the details right now.
+Learn more about the new FAA Part 107 rules here.

 Current Part 107 certified pilots may start taking this new training after April 6, 2021.